Set Up and Manage Shared Spaces (For Admins)

 External Sharing Approval Flow

-When a user in your workspace shares any resource or Space with someone at another Harvey organization, the following approval flow occurs:
+When someone in your workspace shares a resource or Space with someone at another Harvey organization, the sharing request moves through a four-step approval flow:

+- Access granted.
 Access is granted only after both organizations approve.
+The request moves to the Resolved tab on both sides.

 Note: Internal-only Spaces do not require approval.